 The financial offences regulatory system assists in the deterrence of crime, fraud, and corruption in Aotearoa New Zealand through:

-We administer part of the Misuse of Drugs Act 1975.
-The Act includes powers of New Zealand Police and Customs officers in relation to drug offences.
+The Misuse of Drugs Act 1975 is primarily administered by the Ministry of Health.
+The Act includes powers of New Zealand Police and customs officers in relation to drug offences.
 It also covers the rights of people suspected of committing drug offences, and the imposition and collection of fines relating to drug dealing offences.

 This system aims to ensure that offences committed by using computers and electronic devices can be punished and deterred.